LICENCE TERMS FOR ACCESS TO SOFTWARE FOR ACADEMIC USE

 3.1 Severability – If any provision (or part of a provision) of these licence terms is found by any court or administrative body of competent jurisdiction to be invalid, unenforceable or illegal, the other provisions shall remain in force.

 3.2 Entire Agreement – These licence terms and any documents referred to in them, constitute the whole agreement between the parties and supersede any previous arrangement, understanding or agreement between them relating to the Software.

 3.3 Law and Jurisdiction – These licence terms and any disputes or claims arising out of or in connection with them shall be governed by, and construed in accordance with, the law of England.
 The User irrevocably submits to the exclusive jurisdiction of the English courts for any dispute or claim that arises out of or in connection with these licence terms.

-If you are interested in using the Software commercially, please contact Prof Jonathan Marchini at email@example.com if you would like to enquire about a licence.
+If you are interested in using the Software commercially, please contact Oxford University Innovation Limited to negotiate a licence.